Skip to main content

 Constant

+A constant is declared as const {name}: {type} = {expression};.
 Constants are immutable, and the right-hand side must be an expression evaluatable at compile time.

-Constants can be declared in four scopes:
+Constants can be declared in three scopes:

-programblock, outside any function): accessible within that program. - Local scope (inside a function body): accessible only within that function.
+• Local scope (inside a function body): accessible only within that function.

 Constants are also supported in libraries, which are separate packages containing reusable code.
 A library's root file and its submodules may declare constants, accessible from any dependent package as library::CONST_NAME or library::path::to::submodule::CONST_NAME.